 “Follow the money” ain’t dignified (or original).
 But everyone, including true believers, understand what it means.

 So, good on ya, my Aussie kin.
 Let’s have more of this, and over here.

 *For more on that point, let me puff a book I’ve touted before, Merchants of Doubt by Naomi Oreskes and Erik M. Conway.
 They document how telling the “science can’t be sure/it’s just a theory” meme is a profitable business of long standing — if you have the conscience of a goat with IBS

-Image: J. M. W. Turner, The Angel, Standing in the Sun, 1846.Explore posts in the same categories: climate, Climate follies, Data matter, Fundamentalisms, Journalism and its discontents comment below, or link to this permanent URL from your own site.
+Image: J. M. W. Turner, The Angel, Standing in the Sun, 1846.climate, Climate follies, Data matter, Fundamentalisms, Journalism and its discontents comment below, or link to this permanent URL from your own site.